TVNZ 1

 TVNZ 1 is both a public broadcaster and a commercial broadcaster.
-Central to TVNZ 1 is news and current affairs, which is produced under the banner 1 News.
+Central to TVNZ 1 is news and current affairs, which is produced under the banner 1News.
 Also, it broadcasts sports programming under the banner 1 Sport.
-Other programming targets the 25 to 54 demographic, and consists of mainly drama, general entertainment and documentaries, both locally and internationally (especially British) produced.
+Other programming targets the 25 to 54 demographic, and consists of mainly drama, general entertainment and documentaries, both locally and internationally (especially British and Australian) produced.

 History

 1960–1975: NZBC TV

 At 7:30pm on 1 June 1960, New Zealand's first television channel, AKTV2, started broadcasting in Auckland from the NZBC building at 74 Shortland Street, previously used to broadcast public radio station 1YA and now home to The University of Auckland's Gus Fisher Gallery.
 Owned and operated by the New Zealand Broadcasting Service (NZBS, which became the New Zealand Broadcasting Corporation in 1962), it initially broadcast for two hours a day, two days a week.
 Christchurch's CHTV3 followed in June 1961, Wellington's WNTV1 a month later, and Dunedin's DNTV2 on 31 July 1962.

 Television licences were introduced in August 1960, initially costing NZ£4 (equal to NZ$171 in December 2013).
 Television advertisements began in April 1961 and were initially allowed only on Tuesdays, Thursdays and Saturdays.

 Relay stations gradually expanded the four channels into regional New Zealand.
 Television coverage was expanded to Waikato, Tauranga, Manawatu and Wairarapa in 1963, to Hawke's Bay, South Otago and Southland in 1964, to South Canterbury in 1965 and to Whangarei and Taranaki in 1966.
 In addition, a number of televiewers' societies were established to set up and operate their own translators.
 By 1965, 300,000 television licences had been issued, and television was broadcasting seven nights a week.

 Initially, the four television facilities were unlinked, and programming had to be shipped between stations.
 The sinking of TEV Wahine in Wellington Harbour on 10 April 1968 highlighted the lack (and necessity) of a video link.
 Footage shot in Wellington could not be broadcast in other centres around the country in real-time, and the extra-tropical cyclone which contributed to the disaster grounded air traffic, preventing the film being flown to other centres.
-Footage was screened in Christchurch and Dunedin via a recording made from the Wellington signal received in Kaikoura, which was then driven to Christchurch to be aired immediately.
+Footage was screened in Christchurch and Dunedin via a recording made from the Wellington signal received in Kaikōura, which was then driven to Christchurch to be aired immediately.